By Jennifer McDougall

-- One or two days a week, avoid making any unnecessary purchases for 24 hours.
+- One or two days a week, avoid making unnecessary purchases for 24 hours.

-- Unsubscribe from company’s tempting marketing emails that encourage you to spend money at their store and any unnecessary auto renewal services or products.
+- Unsubscribe from the company’s tempting marketing emails encouraging you to spend money at their store and any unnecessary auto-renewal services or products.

 - Chip away at paying off credit card debt each month.

-- Go generic when it comes to prescriptions and supplements and use coupons when you can.
+- Go generic regarding prescriptions and supplements and use coupons when you can.

 - Use less water and electricity at home to avoid paying extra money in utility bills each month.

-- When purchases airfare, check multiple sites for price comparison to be sure you’re getting the best deal.
+- When purchasing airfare, check multiple sites for price comparison to ensure you’re getting the best deal.

 - Don’t skip out on preventive healthcare appointments.